vedph/mqdq_mqutil/doc/apparatus.md

 @enduml
 ```

-Here you edit all the variants properties and click `save` (or `cancel` if you don't want to save changes) to go back to the variants list in the general tab.
+Here you edit all the entries properties and click `save` (or `cancel` if you don't want to save changes) to go back to the entries list in the general tab.